 - Certificate Fingerprint: This is used to validate the authenticity of the IdP.

 Important: Depending on the way your fingerprint was generated, it can be delimited by either colons or spaces.
 If the authentication is not successful, please try switching the colons and spaces in the fingerprint to make sure that it is correctly created.

 - Certificate Fingerprint Algorithm: Select from SHA-1, SHA-256, SHA-384 or SHA-512.

 - Issuer URL: This value is provided by the IdP to uniquely identify your domain.

-- SAML 2.0 Endpoint (HTTP): The URL that Memsource Cloud will call to request a user login from the IdP.
+- SAML 2.0 Endpoint (HTTP): This is the URL that Memsource will call to request a user login from the IdP.
 The IdP authenticates and logs in users.

-- SLO Endpoint (HTTP): When users log out of Memsource Cloud, this URL is called to log them out of the IdP too.
+- SLO Endpoint (HTTP): When users log out of Memsource, this URL is called to log them out of the IdP too.